LinuxAtDuke/Intro-to-MySQL/README.md

 	- data types should be as prescriptive and compact as possible
 	- index creation should be done where needed, but not elsewhere
 	- index creation always faster BEFORE data is loaded into the table
-	- verify that data is reasonably normalized (e.g., not duplicated)
+	- verify that data is reasonably normalized (e.g., data generally de-duplicated)